timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-01-30
+# Objectives for Today 2022-01-31

-- Make the Trophy reset on the ground where the player last was
-  - If the raycast hits reset plane
-- Make the trophy reset when the arena reloads/resets.
+- Updating Key Performance Indicators
+- Updating Weekly Topic in Discord/Reddit
+- Creating a Weekly Plan
+- Digging into a selection screen for Rally of Rockets

 **Coming Soon**